NeFM4GeoAI/NeFM4GeoAI.github.io/cfp/index.md

 ## Submission Guidelines

 We invite submissions between **4 and 8 pages** (excluding references) covering the above topics.
-Manuscripts will be reviewed by our program committee through a **single-blind review process**, meaning that authors' names do not need to be anonymized.
+Manuscripts will be reviewed by our program committee through a **double-blind review process**.
 Accepted submissions will be presented either as oral talks or posters during the workshop.

 For unpublished work, authors have the option to include their accepted papers in the **Companion Proceedings of the Web Conference 2025**, provided they meet the camera-ready timeline.
 Including a paper in the companion proceedings does **not** restrict future submissions to other venues.
 Previously published work is also welcome for submission to the workshop, but such work will **not** be included in the companion proceedings.